School food program mobilization: Sowing the seeds of food justice leadership

 The Innovation Hub

-I was the co-lead of two operations support teams at the University of Toronto's Innovation Hub, a project that uses the principles of social innovation and human-centered design thinking to better understand the needs of students.
+I was the co-lead of two operations support teams at the University of Toronto's Innovation Hub from 2016-2017, a project that uses the principles of social innovation and human-centered design thinking to better understand the needs of students.
 As co-lead of the Design Operations team, I oversaw collection of over 100 interviews with students and conducted analysis in order to generate insights and identify unmet needs in these interviews.
 I have also produced a variety of communication materials for the project including the project plan, blog posts, reports and presentations to a variety of stakeholders.
 This position has also involved creating and facilitating professional development activities for Student Services staff.
 As co-lead of the Organizational Learning team I participated in conducting interviews with 16 staff members, analyzing data, generating insights and presenting findings to the Student Life leadership team.

 I have delivered presentations about the Innovation Hub at the University of Toronto Scarborough's International Development Conference (2017) and Civic Tech Toronto (2017) and will co-facilitated workshops on design thinking to UofT student leaders and to and student affairs professionals at the Canadian Association of College and University Student Services meetings in June 2017.